zilliztech/GPTCache/README.md

 The **Vector Store** module helps find the K most similar requests from the input request's extracted embedding.
 The results can help assess similarity.
 GPTCache provides a user-friendly interface that supports various vector stores, including Milvus, Zilliz Cloud, and FAISS.
 More options will be available in the future.
   - [x] Support [Milvus](https://milvus.io/), an open-source vector database for production-ready AI/LLM applicaionts.
   - [x] Support [Zilliz Cloud](https://cloud.zilliz.com/), a fully-managed cloud vector database based on Milvus.
+  - [x] Support [Milvus Lite](https://github.com/milvus-io/milvus-lite), a lightweight version of Milvus that can be embedded into your Python application.
   - [x] Support [FAISS](https://faiss.ai/), a library for efficient similarity search and clustering of dense vectors.
+  - [x] Support [Hnswlib](https://github.com/nmslib/hnswlib), header-only C++/python library for fast approximate nearest neighbors.
   - [ ] Support other vector databases.
 - **Cache Manager**:
 The **Cache Manager** is responsible for controlling the operation of both the **Cache Storage** and **Vector Store**.